 Change the last paragraph as follows:

-When a (re)association is not for an MLD association (see 11.3 (STA authenticationAuthentication and association)), anAn AP uses the listen interval in determining the lifetime of frames that it buffers for a STA.
+For non-MLO, anAn AP uses the listen interval in determining the lifetime of frames that it buffers for a STA. (#10270)

-An AP MLD uses the listen interval in determining the lifetime of frames that it buffers for a non-AP MLD.
+For MLO, an AP MLD uses the listen interval in determining the lifetime of frames that it buffers for a non-AP MLD. (#10270)

 9.4.2.78 BSS Max Idle Period element